Skip to content

 ATT&CK mapping

-• T1136.001 — Create Account: Local Account for workstation/server local accounts.
+• T1136.001 Create Account: Local Account.
+Workstation and server local accounts.

-• T1136.002 — Create Account: Domain Account for DC-recorded creations.
+• T1136.002 Create Account: Domain Account.
+DC-recorded creations.

-• T1098 — Account Manipulation when 4720 is followed by group escalation or attribute changes.
+• T1098 Account Manipulation.
+When 4720 is followed by group escalation or attribute changes.

-False positives that look exactly like attacks
+False positives that look like attacks

 • Service installers for some legacy products create a local service account on first run.
 Baseline the installer.